Adding and Managing a Regular Switch Configuration Profile

 4. Select the Untagged VLAN and Tagged VLAN from the drop-down lists.
 If multiple ports are selected, enable the corresponding Untagged VLAN and Tagged VLAN checkboxes for selecting the VLAN values.

-Users can now add multiple tagged VLANs to a port using the Select All and Deselect All checkbox, eliminating the need to choose each VLAN individually.
+Users can now add multiple tagged VLANs to a port using the Select All and Deselect All checkboxes, eliminating the need to choose each VLAN individually.

 Note: Select All applies only to the VLANs currently visible in the web interface.
 VLANs added after using this option are not automatically selected.